WHAT IS WRONG WITH THE TEACHING OF THE PRE-TRIBULATION RAPTURE

 The attainment of these two goals will meet two great needs.
 The two great needs are God’s desire for a living temple from which He can guide His creation, and the need of mankind for righteous government.

-We are destined finally to be in the outer image of the Son of God, as portrayed in the first chapter of the Book of Ezekiel, and in the inner image of the Son of God, as portrayed by the symbolism of Ezekiel’s temple.
+We are destined finally to be in the outer image of the Son of God, as portrayed in Ezekiel chapter one, and in the inner image of the Son of God, as portrayed by the symbolism of Ezekiel’s temple.

 Can you seen now how the repeated emphasis on grace, grace, grace, rapture, rapture, rapture is leading the believer away from God’s plan and God’s goal?

-Do not stagger at the greatness of God’s goals for you and you yet will sit on the throne with Jesus Christ.
+Do not stagger at the greatness of God’s goals for you, and you will sit on the throne with Jesus Christ.

 We are washed in the blood.
 We are filled with the Spirit.
 These compose the authority and the wisdom and power to enter the Kingdom, the Kingdom being as we have mentioned above.